Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Make a second copy of all particles in Points and compute their motion, also - compare to Particles~~
 * ~~Move radius from ElementBase to Points~~
 * ~~Space bar pauses and resumes simulation (need to capture keyboard inputs)~~
 * ~~Add warning when there are no flow structures or boundary structures~~